 You won't have to make any monthly repayments unless you want to

 You won’t need to repay the loan or the interest until your home is sold when you die or move out permanently into residential care.

-This means that your monthly outgoing won’t go up, and you’ll know exactly where you stand.
-Some people like the option to pay off the interest to keep the debt down.
+This means that your monthly outgoings won’t go up, which may be helpful when organising your finances.
+Some people, however, like the option to pay off the interest to keep the debt down.
 If you think this might be right for you, you can opt for an interest only lifetime mortgage.

 You'll never owe more than the value of your home

 Lifetime mortgages provided by members of the Equity Release Council offer a ‘no negative equity guarantee’.